-- · Finding new ways of delivering which allow us to meet the needs of our residents and businesses while continuing to be financially resilient as demand increases due to demographical and other changes. - Understanding and putting plans into place for the skills future. - Making sure that we continue offering fulfilling and rewarding careers for our people.
+- · Finding new ways of delivering which allow us to meet the needs of our residents and businesses while continuing to be financially resilient as demand increases due to demographical and other changes. - Understanding and putting plans into place for the skills our workforce will need in the - Making sure that we continue to be an employer of choice, offering fulfilling and rewarding careers for our people.